Mick Ronson: Bowie era

 His guitar work was next heard on Bowie's Aladdin Sane and 1973 covers album Pin Ups.
-However, he was absent from theDiamond Dogs album released later.
+However, he was absent from the Diamond Dogs album released later.
 In September 1983 he was a special guest for the Toronto leg of the Serious Moonlight Tour, playing lead guitar during the performance of "The Jean Genie".
 He had only been asked to play the day before, and later recalled: